Toggle menu

 • Close the incision.
 (Cautery)

 Amputation (Limbs: Legs, Arms, Hands, Feet.)
-Removal of a limb.
+This surgery removes a limb.
+This surgery is usually pointless to do.

 • Incision Management System.
 Incision Management System OR Open the incision.
 (Scalpel->Hemostat->Retractor)